* MSCI ACWI hits record high; Apple leads tech shares

 By Hideyuki Sano

-TOKYO, Jan 10 (Reuters) - World shares hit a record high on Friday as relief over the de-escalation of U.S.-Iranian tensions prompted investors to bet on faster global growth, especially in the technology sector.
+TOKYO, Jan 10 (Reuters) - The world's shares hit a record high on Friday as a relief over de-escalation of U.S.-Iranian tensions quickly prompted investors to bet on faster global growth, especially in the technology sector.

-MSCI's broadest gauge of the world's stocks in 49 countries rose modestly to hit an all-time high and its index of Asia-Pacific shares outside Japan gained 0.44% to its best levels since June 2018.
+MSCI's broadest gauge of the world's stocks in 49 countries rose a tad to hit an all-time high and its index on Asia-Pacific shares outside Japan rose 0.18%.

-That followed record-setting in the pan-regional STOXX 600 index in Europe and the three major stock indexes on Wall Street on Thursday.
+That followed record-setting in the pan-regional STOXX 600 index in Europe and the three major stock indexes on Wall Street.

 Investors welcomed the report as a prelude to the upcoming visit by China's Vice Premier Liu He, head of the country's negotiation team in Sino-U.S. trade talks, to Washington next week to sign a trade deal with the United States.